rodolfoksveiga/master_ufsc/README.md

 cores_left = 0
 ```

 **2.** Execute *[saltelli_sample.py](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/saltelli_sample.py)*, which generates a numeric dataset using the Saltelli's Sequence.
 Saltelli's Sequence is an extension of the so-called Sobol's Sequence.
-The [Sensitivity Analysis Library in Python](https://salib.readthedocs.io/en/latest/) (SALib) was used to achieve sample the dataset.
+The [Sensitivity Analysis Library in Python (SALib)](https://salib.readthedocs.io/en/latest/) was used to build the dataset.

 ```R
 ## main code